 Ethel Ray Nance at the Phyllis Wheatly House, 1927

 *Ethel Ray Nance was born on this date in 1899.
-She was a Black writer, activist and administrator.
+She was a Black writer, activist, and administrator.

 Ethel Ray was born in Duluth, Minnesota.
-She was the youngest of four children born to William H. Ray, a Black man from North Carolina and a white-American Swedish mother.
-She was raised in Iowa by a German family, and Inga Nordquist Ray, a Swedish immigrant.
+She was the youngest of four children born to William H. Ray, a Black man from North Carolina, and a white-American Swedish mother.
+She was raised in Iowa by a German family and Inga Nordquist Ray, a Swedish immigrant.

-In 1919, she began working as a stenographer for the Minnesota Forest Fires Relief Commission, which was helping the 50,000 victims of the 1918 Cloquet, Duluth, and Moose Lake, Minnesota Fires.
+In 1919, she began working as a stenographer for the Minnesota Forest Fires Relief Commission, helping the 50,000 victims of the 1918 Cloquet, Duluth, and Moose Lake, Minnesota Fires.
 In June 1920, the Duluth Lynching took place.
-The men were hanged four blocks from Ethel’s childhood home.
+The men were lynched four blocks from Ethel’s childhood home.
 The lynching prompted Ethel’s father to organize a branch of the NAACP for the city of Duluth.
 A year later, W. E. B. Du Bois came to speak at a Duluth NAACP meeting; young Ethel was asked to accompany him from Minneapolis to Duluth.
 The meeting helped to form a life-long friendship between the two.

 By 1923, her connections with the Minnesota Forest Fires Relief Commission led the Minnesota Legislature to hire her as a stenographer.
-Her position in the legislature the first held by an African American made national headlines and brought her to the attention of the Kansas City Urban League.
-While working for the Kansas City Urban League in 1924, Ethel met Charles S. Johnson, who was director of research of the New York Urban League and editor of Opportunity, the League’s magazine.
+Her position in the legislature, the first held by an African American, made national headlines and brought her to the attention of the Kansas City Urban League.
+While working for the Kansas City Urban League in 1924, Ethel met Charles S. Johnson, director of research of the New York Urban League and editor of Opportunity, the League’s magazine.
 He offered her a position in New York as his secretary, writer, researcher, and editor for Opportunity.
 Ray accepted and moved to New York, where her apartment became a gathering place for young writers and artists during the Harlem Renaissance.

 In 1945, Ethel Ray Nance and her family relocated to San Francisco, where she became a secretary for Du Bois.
-He was working as a consultant to the American delegation at the founding of the United Nations.
+He was a consultant to the American delegation at the founding of the United Nations.
 After a short stint working in New York, she returned to San Francisco and worked for the NAACP for ten years.
 She went on to work for the San Francisco African American Historical and Cultural Society, where she wrote about her association with Du Bois.
-In 1978, she became the oldest person to receive a Bachelor’s degree from the University of San Francisco.
+In 1978, she became the oldest to receive a Bachelor’s degree from the University of San Francisco.
 Ethel Ray Nance died in San Francisco on July 11, 1992.
 She was ninety-three years old.